 After successfully passing the GED test, students wonder how to convert their GED scores to GPA.
 We have good news for you: our calculator helps you compare your GED test scores to the well-known high school GPA scale.

-She obviously passed the GED test and got her diploma but how can she compare it to her friend’s high school GPA?
+She used BestGEDClasses’ free GED online classes, obviously passed the GED test, and got her diploma, but how can she compare it to her friend’s high school GPA?
 That’s where our calculator comes in.
-When Marie input her GED score for every subject in the calculator, the last field displays her estimated GPA score.
+When Marie inputs her GED score for every subject in the calculator, the last field displays her estimated GPA score.

 GED to GPA Calculator